taichi-dev/taichi/docs/syntax.rst

 Defining your kernels
 ---------------------

-* Kernel arguments must be type hinted.
-Kernels can have at most 8 scalar parameters, e.g.
+Kernel arguments must be type hinted.
+Kernels can have at most 8 scalar parameters, e.g.,

 .. code-block:: python

     @ti.kernel